-🛒 Texas Choir Corner is a participant in the Amazon Services LLC Associates Program.
+🛒 Texas Choir Corner participates in the Amazon Services LLC Associates Program.
 Some links on this page are affiliate links — if you click and purchase, we may earn a small commission at no extra cost to you.
-We only link to products we'd actually recommend.
+We only recommend products we'd actually use.

 Texas Choir Corner